rydurham/Sentinel/readme.md

 ```

 ### Basic Usage
-Once installed and seeded, you can make immediate use of the package via these [routes](src/routes.php) :
+Once installed and seeded, you can make immediate use of the package via these routes:
 * ```yoursite.com/login```
 * ```yoursite.com/logout```
 * ```yoursite.com/register```
 * ```yoursite.com/users``` - For user management.
 Only available to admins
 * ```yoursite.com/groups``` - For group management.
 Only available to admins.

-Sentinel also provides these [filters](src/filters.php) which you can use to [prevent unauthorized access](http://laravel.com/docs/routing#route-filters) to your application's routes & methods.
+Sentinel also provides these middlewares which you can use to [prevent unauthorized access](http://laravel.com/docs/routing#route-filters) to your application's routes & methods.

-* ```Sentinel\auth``` - Require users to be successfully logged in
+* ```Sentinel\Middleware\SentryAuth``` - Require users to have an active session
-* ```Sentinel\inGroup:Admins``` - Block access to all but members of the Admin group.
-If you create your own groups, you can use it as such: ```Sentinel\inGroup:[YourGroup]```.
-* ```Sentinel\hasAccess:[PermissionName]``` - Verifiy that the current user has a certain permission before proceeding.
+* ```Sentinel\Middleware\SentryAdminAccess``` - Block access for everyone except users who have the 'admin' permission.

 ### Advanced Usage
-The recommended method for taking full advantage of this package in larger applications is to do the following:
+This package is intended for simple applications, but it is possible to integrate it into a large application on a deeper level:
-* Turn off the default routes and manually specify routes that make more sense for your application
+* Turn off the default routes (via the config) and manually specify routes that make more sense for your application
 * Create a new User model that extends the default Sentinel User Model
-* Inject the ```SentryUseRepository``` and/or the ```SentryGroupRepository``` classes into your controllers to have direct access to user and group manipulation.
-You may also consider creating your own repositories that extend the repositories that come with the Sentinel.
+* Inject the ```SentryUserRepository``` and/or the ```SentryGroupRepository``` classes into your controllers to have direct access to user and group manipulation.
+You may also consider creating custom repositories that extend the repositories that come with Sentinel.

 It is not advisable to extend the Sentinel Controller classes; you will be better off creating your own controllers from scratch.